AntonBankevich/DR/docs/lja_manual.md

 Binary files will be stored in the bin subdirectory.
 We will further assume that you added bin directory to your PATH variable.
-Otherwise you need to use full path to the executable instead of lja in the command line.
+Otherwise, you need to use full path to the executable instead of lja in the command line.

 Running La Jolla Assembler
 =================